varnits/Trendz-Prototype/README.md

         *Alexa-"I have sent the image of the look to your device " *User- "It looks Good.
 Please, place the order for me."

-The code is written in nodejs and hosted as a lambada function which makes it completely serverless, and the intents from the alexa skill are mapped to the functions present in this nodejs file.
+The code is written in nodejs and hosted as a lambda function which makes it completely serverless, and the intents from the alexa skill are mapped to the functions present in this nodejs file.

 Further Improvements Required-